Hybrid IT environment

 Today’s hybrid environment of traditional, cloud and mobile solutions only increases the challenges of managing and optimizing a software portfolio.
 You need a partner with a comprehensive portfolio of services for Cloud to meet your evolving needs.
 Your partner must have the necessary experience and expertise to provide you with timely and appropriate licensing advice.

-HP SLAS4C is delivered by an accredited team of experts, who leverage the capabilities and analytic experience gained through HP SLMS’s more than 20 years' experience as a globally-accredited software licensing reseller and Software Asset Management Partner.
+HPE SLAS4C is delivered by an accredited team of experts, who leverage the capabilities and analytic experience gained through HPE SLMS’s more than 20 years' experience as a globally-accredited software licensing reseller and Software Asset Management Partner.